An (R, S) Based Heuristic Model for the Stochastic Joint Replenishment Problem: Computational Experiments

 Computational experiments are conducted by using IBM ILOG CPLEX Optimization Studio 12.7 and Matlab R2016a on a 3.20 GHz Intel Core i5-6500 CPU with 16.0 GB RAM, 64 bit machine.

-Since the shortest path reformulation operates over a finite horizon, in order to compare the cost performance of the $(R, S)$ policy with continuous-review $(s, c, S)$, $(Q, S)$, and $(Q, S, T)$ policy, we discretize each time period into $20$ small periods.
+Since the shortest path reformulation operates over a finite horizon, in order to compare the cost performance of the $(R, S)$ policy with the continuous-review $(s, c, S)$, $(Q, S)$, and $(Q, S, T)$ policies, we discretize each time period into $20$ small periods.
 We consider a planning horizon length of $6.6$ periods for a total of $132$ small periods.
 For each test instance, we first obtain the optimal replenishment plan by solving the shortest path reformulation presented in \ref{shortespathapproximation}.
 The computational time is limited to $5$ minutes, if a timeout occurs, the best solution available is adopted.
 Next, we simulate the expected average cost of each test instance via Monte Carlo Simulation (100,000 replications).
 Finally, we compare the average cost per small period against the average cost under existing policies.

-The data set of \cite{atkinsandIyogun1988} assumes that the demand of each item follows stationary Poisson distribution with rate $\lambda^n$, $n=1, \ldots, 12$.
-The item-specific fixed ordering cost $K^n$, expected demand $\lambda^n$, and lead time $L^n$ are displayed in Table \ref{set1parameters}.
-Items share the same penalty cost $b=30$, holding cost $h \in \{2, 6, 20\}$, and group fixed ordering cos $K \in \{20, 50, 100, 150, 500\}$.
+The data set of \cite{atkinsandIyogun1988} assumes that the demand of each item follows a stationary Poisson distribution with rate $\lambda^n$, $n=1, \ldots, 12$.
+The item-specific fixed ordering cost $k^n$, expected demand $\lambda^n$, and lead time $L^n$ are displayed in Table \ref{set1parameters}.
+Items share the same penalty cost $b=30$, holding cost $h \in \{2, 6, 20\}$, and group fixed ordering cost $K \in \{20, 50, 100, 150, 500\}$.